monoxity/monoxity.db/README.md

 const data = await database.getAll();
 const data = await database.getAll("key");

+// Return an array of the first X number of objects containing the keys and values from the database const data = await database.getFirst(10, "key");

 // Return the value of a key from the database or return an optional default value const data = await database.get("key", "defaultValue");